All Episodes

 And I don't understand that.

-And then we have all of these big cities where we spend more per capita for per child than any other industrialized nation on the earth.
+And then we have all of these big cities where we spend more per capita per child than any other industrialized nation on the earth.

-And and we have in Baltimore, for example, they sp the third highest spending city up per student in the country, and they have 13 public high schools, Pastor, and not a single child in those schools is proficient in math.
+And we have in Baltimore, for example, the third highest spending city per student in the country.

-I mean, how do we fail at that level and then just keep re-electing the same people that don't fix it?
+And then they just keep re-electing the same people that don't fix it.

 I don't get it.

-Most of the cities that I'm talking about where the violence is at record high levels and it's predictable and it happens every weekend, and nobody ever deals with it.
+Most of the cities that I'm talking about, where the violence is at record high levels and it's predictable and it happens every weekend and nobody ever deals with it.

-You know, these are these are our cities and states that have been run for decades by Democrats, they claim to to have a monopoly of compassion for uh minorities, and they're not fixing the problem.
+You know, these are cities and states that have been run for decades by Democrats.

-Well, how do you not fix those problems?
+How do you not fix those problems?

 To me, I'm a fixer.